bernardkissi/learning-python/Readme.md

-# PYTHON CODING CHALLENGES -- LEARNING PYTHON
+## PYTHON CODING CHALLENGES -- LEARNING PYTHON

-This repo contains will contain simple to complex challenges with python
+This repo contains simple to complex challenges with python

 ### This challenges tests the understanding of basic introductory concepts of python and